 Does anyone even remember cash?

 As in other countries, the digital payment scene in Canada has been rapidly evolving for the last decade.
-Canadians have their own special focus on something called e-transfer, but that service is quickly being overshadowed by other digital payment apps.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Canadians have their own special focus on something called e-transfer, but that service is quickly being overshadowed by other digital payment apps.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 What is e-transfer?